stardothosting/shift8-fullnav/README.md

 ### 1.05
 * Added option to force mobile mode of menu all the time so only the hamburger icon will display

+### 1.06
+* Fixed z-index conflict with shift8-portfolio plugin

+### 1.07
+* Fixed main.js loading error
+* Added fully customizable dropdown capability for menu options in non-mobile mode
+* Added option to define mobile breakpoint for when the menu switches to mobile mode
+* Added option to define font sizes for menu bar, overlay and dropdown